Nappy rash

 1. Effective treatment of nappy rash involves minimising skin contact with irritants and creating a barrier while skin heals

-2. If nappy rash doesn’t heal with simple treatment measures, other causes must be considered
+2. If nappy rash doesn’t heal with simple treatment measures, other causes should be considered

 Background

-Nappy rash impacts more than half of infants by twelve months, and is a term used to describe a group of skin conditions affecting the skin covered by nappies
+Nappy rash is a term used to describe a group of skin conditions affecting the skin covered by nappies.
+It is an irritant contact dermatitis and affects more than half of infants by twelve months

 • Friction between nappy and skin

-• Additional irritants include soap residue, chemicals, fragrance, plant or food (eg vegetable, nut oil) products present in some nappy wipes, powders, barrier creams and moisturisers
+• Irritants such as soaps, chemicals, fragrance, plant or food products (eg vegetable or nut oils) present in some nappy wipes, powders, barrier creams and moisturisers

 Assessment